-Where an OE has a corporate registered agent, they should be able to assist with the registration process.
+Where an OE has a corporate registered agent, they should be able to assist with the registration process (including, in some cases, verification).

 Once registered, OEs will be under a duty to update the OE Register every 12 months (failure to comply amounts to an offence and during the period of default the OE will be considered unregistered) and so OEs should ensure that they keep good records and diarise sufficient time to collate the required information.